A man is handed the bill at a restaurant.

 What is a good credit utilization ratio?

-We’ve established that it’s best to keep your credit utilization low, but how low is low enough?
+We’ve established that it’s best to have a low credit utilization ratio, but how low is low enough?
 Experts like the Office of Financial Readiness suggest a credit utilization ratio of 1-10%.

 See if you're pre-approved